Rajthegreat123/NewHacks/README.md

         -   Go to your Project's `Settings` (click the gear icon ⚙️ next to `Project Overview`).
         -   In the `General` tab, scroll down to `Your apps`.
         -   Click the web icon (`</>`) to create a new web app.
-        -   Give it a nickname (e.g., "Village Game") and register the app.
+        -   Give it a nickname (e.g., "Commune") and register the app.
         -   Firebase will provide you with a `firebaseConfig` object.
 You will need these values.

 4.  **Create an environment file:**